jlsodai/jlsodai/README.md

 # Hi, I'm Julius 👋

-**AI Safety Researcher & Full-Stack Engineer** building responsible AI systems that work in the real world, with a focus on African contexts.
+**AI Safety Researcher & Full-Stack Engineer** building responsible AI systems that work in the real world.

 ## What I Do